michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0110.md

 - n: an inspection of the accounting procedures and records by a trained accountant or CPA
 - v: attend academic courses without getting credit
 ### Family
-audit: audited, auditing, auditor, audits+;auditor: auditors
+- audit: audited, auditing, auditor, audits+
+- auditor: auditors
 ### Examples
 - State Auditor and Inspector Gary Jones says he expects at least five of those counties to pass the audit next year.
 - He keeps copies of both checks in his books, seen by the AP, in case he is ever audited.